beenboeng/actixweb-rust/README.md

 # actixweb-rust
 This is an example of Actix Web that has middleware.
-Using PostgreSQL, Diesel.
+Using PostgreSQL, Diesel, Redis.